MAXIORBOY/SurfaceShapeEstimator/README.md

 # Surface Shape Estimator is a program which allows to estimate a shape of the surface based solely on a collection of connections between two points on that surface.
-Data about a single connection store 3 information: code names of a first and second point and an Euclidean distance or a travel time between those points.
+Data about a single connection store 3 pieces of information: code names of a first and second point and the Euclidean distance or a travel time between those points.

 > :warning: **If you use a travel time as a measurement**: You have to make sure that the same speed was maintained during all measurements and that the connection lines were straight.